NaNcmyk/f-it/README.md

       + Controls the swirl animation when homepage loads.
    + `video.js` - used by `level3.html`
       + This is the `click` event handler for the two *watch live demo* buttons.
-      + The lightbox overlay containing the YouTube `<iframe>` and "follow along" text is displayed on button click.
+      + The lightbox overlay containing the YouTube `<iframe>` and "follow along" text are displayed on button click.
+      + The YouTube embed has been configured to autoplay on load and loop continuously--until the user pauses the video or exits lightbox.
       + An `eventListener` has also been added to the lightbox `<div>` element to distinguish between clicks on itself and those on its children.
 Clicking anywhere on the lightbox--except on the video or "follow along" text--triggers it to close and returns the user to the main *level3.html* page.
+Video will also stop if it was playing when user exits lightbox.
       + A grayscale filter has been applied over the lighbox content to match the app's black-and-white color scheme.
    + `yellow.js` - used by all 4 *.html* files
       + Controls the yellow hover effect that appears over the page, on hover over any of the three links (*level 1*, *level 2*, *level 3*) inside the triangle-shaped navigation.